What is self care?

 Be gentle and loving with yourself.
 You’re a beautiful person.

-Wanna read more topics about self care?
+Want more topics on self care?
 Check out a few of these posts:

 - How to Practice Self Care after Graduation